Presented by Flying Over Time

 Flying Over Time is a certified 501(c)(3) nonprofit dedicated to teaching art and science through the lens of history.
 Through hands-on STEM programs, aviation workshops, drone adventures, and exhibitions, Flying Over Time inspires the next generation of innovators — especially girls and at-risk youth — to explore aviation, engineering, and technical careers.

 Your support is tax-deductible and goes directly to the mission.
+Donate directly and support the 600,000 kids we will reach.

 Don’t Miss This Historic Evening